For our republic to survive and prosper, informed citizens are vital.

 As envisioned by the main architect of the Elementary and Secondary Education Act (ESEA), Francis Keppel, a network of regional educational laboratories was written into law.
 As Keppel expressed, they were “designed to serve education much as the agricultural experiment centers long served and stimulated the development of agriculture.”

 He felt this would bring together schools and school systems, link proposal to practice, to provide “a missing link.”
 They were to be the key to maintaining informed citizens.

 “During the Johnson administration’s War on Poverty, the centers and laboratories were intended to be a network of institutions designed to revitalize American education through strategic research, development, and dissemination of new programs and processes.
 Since their inception, such external issues as the federal role in education and the allocation of funding, along with such internal issues as the challenge of applying research to real-world school settings, have significantly affected the mission and operation of these institutions.”

 But despite all the changes and difficulties, the regional educational laboratories have put out some excellent research.
 However, the goal of forming a network to freely disseminate information and assist in training at the local level was never fully realized and has left us with pockets of schools in need of improvement but without the knowledge and skills to do so.
 We say they “lack the capacity” to improve.
+We lack informed citizens.